- Behavior

 1. WHAT'S THE IMPACT OF ABSENCES?

 Attendance matters because missing school, even preschool, can leave children behind their classmates.
 Consistently missing school or being late can mean children struggle in class not just this week or this month, but throughout their school years.
-Poor attendance can increase the child’s chance of not graduating, and can make it harder to succeed in college or a career.
+Poor attendance can increase the child’s chance of not graduating and can make it harder to succeed in college or a career.

 Missing school as few as two days a month adds up quickly to nearly 10 percent of the academic year.
 Missing that much time makes it harder for children to learn to read by third grade (a key indicator of school success) and maintain their learning.